Ingenium-Games/ingenium/Documentation/Testing_Guide.md

 ## Prerequisites

-1. Server running ig.core with this PR applied
+1. Server running ingenium with this PR applied
 2. Client connected to the server
 3. Admin/console access
 4. F8 console access on client